Hadoop communities have put a lot of effort into Yarn architecture and one of the blaring challenges has been to open up this platform.

-Real-time Data Processing: Apache Storm has been one of the most preferred ways of doing real time data processing till recent times.
+Apache Storm has been one of the most preferred ways of doing real time data processing until the evolution of Spark.
 Yahoo has started the project called Storm-Yarn which offers several advantages like running multiple storm clusters on Yarn and also elasticity to storm clusters.
 Similarly, Spark streaming is currently one of the most popular real-time data streaming projects.
-It has been developed as an extension to the Spark API and work in tandem with data sources like HDFS, Kafka, Flume and more.
+It has been developed as an extension to the Spark API and works in tandem with data sources like HDFS, Kafka, Flume and more.

 Some other real-time data processing systems with Yarn integration are Apache S4 and Samza.

 Graph processing: Graph Processing systems of current technological era permits the execution of distributed graph algorithms against large graphs containing billions of nodes and edges.
 Graph execution using Traditional MapReduce was very slow resulting in the execution of one Job per iteration owing the fact that this kind of execution required the entire graph data structure to be serialized into and from disk on each iteration.

 Apache Giraph with a lot of updates has been running as a native Yarn application and have overcome some of the drawbacks of old graph processing techniques.
 Although Spark too provide GraphX, it is still in its earlier stage.

 Bulk Synchronous parallel: Bulk synchronous parallel is a Distributed Processing method where a part of the overall problem is worked upon by multiple parallel workers.
 Once the data is exchanged between all those parallel workers, they wait for all the workers to complete the task before repeating the process.
 This co-ordination between all the workers is maintained by a Global Synchronization Mechanism.